Requirements for approved training and equipment

 - renew your approval every fifth year by undergoing further training.

 The courses to use plant protection products outdoors and in and around greenhouses are arranged by the county administrative boards.
-The Swedish Board of Agriculture is responsible for the training courses on use of plant protection products for seed treatment, treatment of stumps against root rot and treatment of plants in forest plantations.
-After completing the course, you can apply to the agency arranging the course for approval to use plant protection provided that you are at least 18 years old.
+The Swedish Board of Agriculture is responsible for the training courses on use of plant protection products for seed treatment, treatment of tree stumps against root rot and treatment of plants in forest plantations.
+After completing the course, you can apply to the agency arranging the course for a permit to use plant protection products provided that you are at least 18 years old.
 Further information is available under the heading Applications for approval to use plant protection products.

 Basic and further training for authorisation